klarna/kastlex/README.md

 Use `Content-type: application/binary`.
 Key is supplied as query parameter `key`.
 Value is request body.
+Successful response should have:
-Successful response: HTTP Status 204 and empty body.
+- HTTP Status 204
+- HTTP header "x-kafka-partition" set for which partition the message was produced to
+- HTTP header "x-message-offset" set for which offset the message was persisted at
+- Empty HTTP body

 cURL example (-d implies POST):